Zolotyi Potik castle: Architectural snapshots

-Złoty Potok (now Zolotyy Potik) Castle preserved well even though remained in desolation and partial ruination.
+Złoty Potok (now Zolotyi Potik) Castle preserved well even though remained in desolation and partial ruination.
 This historic landmark positioned at the city's central headquarters nearby a rivulet falling into Złoty Potok pond.
 The villagers' residences located next to the stronghold bulwark.
 The castle has regular features and shaped in the form of rectangular.
 It was built out of local field stone of granite and auburn color.
 Bulwark thickness varied around 2 m, and the corners of each wall has a tower with three levels of embrasures.
 The midsection of south north curtain wall contains a gate house being the style of Late Renaissance.
 Originally castle was of one story tall.
 The second story was added later.
 On the inside the gate ornamented with hereditary insignia of Potocki family, Piława.

 Some sources inform that castle was inhabited at the end of 18th century.
 The western part of the castle yard housed a water well eliminated later in 19th century.